M-Hawk/API-Web-Server/README.md

 7. *latitute*, provides up to a six decimal latitudinal geographic reference, suffixed by South for Australia
 8. *longitude*, provides up to a six decimal longitudinal geographic reference, suffixed by East for Australia
 9. *created*, timestamp of when the area was created
-10. *modified*, timestamp of when the area was last modified

 **States**